-Important Dates: 28, 29-Jan - No class (instructor out of town - makeup classes will be scheduled), 29-Jan - Census Date; 11,13-Mar - Spring Break (No class!); 28-Mar - Last Day to Drop Class; May 3-9 - Final Exam (precise date and time TBA).
+Important Dates: 4-Feb - Census Date; 10,12-Mar - Spring Break (No class!); 3-Apr - Last Day to Drop Class; May 9-15 - Final Exam (precise date and time TBA).

 Quizzes and Exams: Around 4-6 quizzes will be given during class time.
 Some quizzes will be unannounced.
-Scores on all quizzes will count towards the final grade.
+One worst homework score will not be considered towards grading.
+Makeup for a missed quiz or exam will be permitted only in case of a documented medical or other emergency.